-Kamal Kakdi Ki Sabzi is a succulent brown curry made with crisp and fibrous lotus stem.
+Kamal Kakdi Ki Sabzi is a succulent Indian curry made with crisp and fibrous lotus roots/stems.
 The juicy slices of lotus stem are pressure cooked in onion and tomato gravy till al-dente, later served with hot puffed Phulkas or with Jeera Rice.
+It is a vegan and gluten – free curry.

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.